Last Updated on December 12, 2020

-From August 25th 2012 until over a year later, I slept and lived in my car in Los Angeles, California.
+From August 25th, 2012 until over a year later, I slept and lived in my car in Los Angeles, California.
+This article will cover what I learned and show you how it is possible to live in your car successfully if you are ever faced with that possibility.

 I moved to Los Angeles for a dream and did not realize how expensive it was to live there.